Korean knots: Usage of Korean knots

 Knots of diverse colors were used as belts, identity tags, and as a decorative element on instruments.
 In the ruling palaces, knots were used to signify dignity and prestige.
 For religious purposes knots decorated Buddhist ornaments.

 The most common use of knots was in Norigae, traditional Korean ornaments worn by women to decorate clothing.
 Norigae were used by all ages and social statuses to emphasize the beauty of Korean traditional costume, as well as decorate pockets carried separately.
 Though these knots were used across all social statuses, there were also cases when only specific people were allowed to use them.
 For example, only high government officials were allowed to use knots for decorating fans.

 Korean Knots in modern Korea

 After the establishment of a cultural industry bureau in South Korea in 1994, the use of knots modern life increased, especially in cultural products.
 Korean knots were also used in the designs of non-Korean artists, usually in forms of the Garackji knot (a basic knot used to fill space and give a classical touch) and the Mangsa knot (used on pouches for jewelry).

+As a National Intangible Cultural Heritage of Korea

+The skill of Maedeupt craft is designated as a National Heritage of South Korea in 1968.
+The special skill is succeed by lineage of artisans.